Palette-Labs-Inc/protocol/docs/rfcs/00003-cryptography.md

 - _Verifiable Compute / ZK_ - Verifiable computations allow an agent to outsource computational tasks to untrusted third parties and verify that the computation was performed correctly (as in a zero knowledge proof) without having to perform the computation themselves.
 Verifiably compute is useful in distributed systems for preserving private information (concealing inputs), and delegating complex tasks to entities with more resources to perform specific computations.

 ## Motivation

+Our design supports a network with the following desirable qualities:
+- **User Sovereignty**: Users control their identity and data without dependency on central authorities.
+- **Data Portability**: Enables seamless transition between service providers, enhancing user choice and flexibility.
+- **Interoperability**: Facilitates communication across diverse networks and services.
+- **Privacy and Security**: Employs cryptographic methods for secure data exchange between entities.
+- **Scalability and Efficiency**: Optimizes tradeoffs between federated and p2p networks.
+- **Trust and Transparency**: Offers verifiable mechanisms for data integrity and authenticity.

+## Proposal (TODO)

+The main content of the RFC:
+- Detailed description of the proposed solution or standard.
+- Technical specifications and design details.
+- Examples of how the solution would work in practice.

+## Examples (TODO)

 **Case study 1:**
 - Alice signs up for Client App Nosh.